For some people, life is boring when all goes well.

 There is no need to whip myself into anything.
 When I’ve had enough rest, work comes easy.
 It flows.
 I don’t watch the clock.
 I am lost in what I am doing.

-I love the Daoist parable about the cook, told by Chuang Tzu:
+There is a Daoist parable about the cook as it was told by Chuang Tzu:

 Wen-hui marveled at his fine skill and asked how he was doing it.
 The cook replied: